Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/RawTokens/Sources/_OUDSTokensRaw.docc/OUDSTokensRaw.md

 ## Architecture

 The *Composites* folder contains some _composite class_ defined to match the objects available in *Figma*.
 In fact the design system implementations should expose pack of values so as to gather several tokens in one object.
-For exemple `ElevationCompositeRawToken` can be used for predefined elevations / box shadows effects, and `FontCompositeRawToken` can be used for predefined typography.
+For exemple `ElevationCompositeRawToken` can be used for predefined elevations / box shadows effects, and `FontCompositeRawToken` can be used for predefined typography / fonts.
 All such *composites* instances are defined in seperated files.
 In fact *tokenator* cannot generate such tokens as they are not defined in its JSON file to process because *Figma* is not able to manage *composite tokens*, even if tinkered by the design team.
 These tokens are updated manualy by the development team.

 The *Declarations* folder contains all the Swift `enum` objects which will gather the raw tokens.